 - Access key: Enter your AWS access key.
-If not present, will fall back to the env.AWS_ACCESS_KEY_ID environment variable, or to the metadata endpoint for IAM role credentials. - Secret key: Enter your AWS secret key.
-If not present, will fall back to the env.AWS_SECRET_ACCESS_KEY environment variable, or to the metadata endpoint for IAM credentials.
+If not present, will fall back to the env.AWS\ACCESS\KEY\ID environment variable, or to the metadata endpoint for IAM role credentials. - Secret key: Enter your AWS secret key.
+If not present, will fall back to the env.AWS\SECRET\ACCESS\KEY environment variable, or to the metadata endpoint for IAM credentials.

 Secret: If not running on AWS, you can select this option to supply a stored secret that references an AWS access key and secret key.
-The Secret option exposes this additional field:

-• Secret key pair: Use the drop-down to select a secret key pair that you've configured in LogStream's internal secrets manager or (if enabled) an external KMS.
-Follow the Create link if you need to configure a key pair.
+This option exposes a Secret key pair drop-down, in which you can select a stored secret that references the set of user-associated IAM credentials described above.
+A Create link is available to store a new, reusable secret.